BradyHammond/Reputation-API/README.md

 }
  ```
 The server will throw a 400 error if no reputee query parameter is included in the URL or if the queried reputee cannot be found in the database.
 A successful GET request will return a 200 status and a JSON.
+# Development
+The API was designed with simplicity and clarity in mind.
+The project has 3 main parts: the api object, the processor object, and the storage object.
+The api object sets up the get and post routes for the api, and mostly just handles data verification.
+The processor is created to process GET requested data, and calculates the clarity, clout, and reach statistics for a given reputee.
+The storage object simply interfaces with the database (which is a Python shelve).
+The API can function in two modes: Development and Production.
+This ensures that the production database and development database are kept separate.
+The API has a run.py file that creates the api object to run on the server.
+The API also has a test_api.py file to unit test the API.